Manta-Network/docs/docs/guides/XcmOnboarding.md

 * The following items must have been completed and fully tested in the Rococo Ecosystem with Dolphin before proceeding with an XCM integration on Calamari (and Manta in the future):

     1. Bi-directional HRMP channels between Dolphin and your parachain
-    2. Bi-directional asset registration (DOL token and the token of your parachain)
+    2. Bi-directional asset registration (KMA token and the token of your parachain)
     3. Both teams must have successfully tested asset transfers through Polkadot.js Apps
 * Once everything is successful we can plan governance proposals to open HRMP channels and asset registrations on the Kusama parachains, as well as additional marketing initiatives if relevant.